 In such a scenario, even if they want to, they can’t afford to spend much time or money in making a recruitment strategy.
 So there’s a lot of back and forth going on and developers keep joining and leaving the organizations.

-Hiring An App Developer For Your Startup - The Best Options
+Hiring Developers For Startup - The Best Options

-There are three options when you want to hire an app developer for your startup.
+There are three options when you want to hire developers for startup.
 You could hire someone in-house, go for a freelance developer or outsource your project to an app development company.

 Let’s compare the three options in detail.